-The Enviro Loo is a "dry or waterless sanitation system" rather than a composting toilet.
-However, we do refer to "composting" in reference to the system, as it is a term commonly associated with this form of sanitation technology.
-The form of treatment and stabilisation achieved within the Enviro Loo is more of a dehydrating process over a lengthy retention period, with an ancillary, lesser composting process.
+The Enviro Loo is a “dry or waterless sanitation system”.
+Although composting is a term commonly associated with this form of sanitation technology, the treatment and stabilisation result achieved within the Enviro Loo is as a result of a dehydrating process over a lengthy retention period, in conjunction with a lesser composting process.

 Step 1: Liquid is separated from solids

 - Waste enters the container via a ceramic toilet bowl.
 Liquid waste (urine) drains to the bottom of the container while solid waste remains on the drying plate.